Manaslu Circuit Trek - 15 Days

 You May Also Read: How to Prevent Altitude Sickness on Manaslu Circuit Trek?

-Drinking Water Facilites During the Manaslu Circuit Trek
+Drinking Water Facilities During the Manaslu Circuit Trek

 Safe drinking water is essential for trekking in the high Himalayas, and it is available at every lodge or tea house along the Manaslu Circuit Trek.
 The main sources of safe water are tap water and bottled water.